 (88g) Thy kingdom come

-Fear the judgment of God is the beginning of wisdom >>
+>> Fear of God >> Fearing the judgment of God is the beginning of wisdom >>

 Fear the consequences of your disobedience – There is a healthy fear of God, and Peter

-from the lust and greed of our past life.
-God judges impartially; He doesn’t
+from the greed and lust of our past life.
+God judges impartially; He is not a respecter of

-must think we are special and will get by with committing sin, though the
+get away with sin, though the

-consequences in this life for our behavior there is a judge who remembers and
+to judge us through the consequences of our actions.
+If we don’t receive consequences in this life for our behavior there is a judge who remembers and

 we know He is a just judge, and how He decides to discipline us is what we